radosz99/radosz9/README.md

  - Language - ![](https://raw.githubusercontent.com/radosz99/radosz99/main/flags/ES.png),
  - Game is IN PROGRESS,
  - Has begun - 12/10/2022, 00:47:25 UTC,
- - Total moves: 2,
+ - Total moves: 3,
- - Last move has been made - 12/10/2022, 00:56:19 UTC.
+ - Last move has been made - 12/10/2022, 00:57:21 UTC.

 ### Game score
 | Player name | Points |
  | - | - |
-| Tom | 0
+| Tom | 37
 | Jerry | 78

-Now it is Tom's turn, letters in rack:
+Now it is Jerry's turn, letters in rack:
 <p align="center">
     <img src="https://raw.githubusercontent.com/radosz99/radosz99/main/rack.png" width=30% alt="Img"/>
 </p>

 ## Moving rules
  - inserting letters - raise an issue with title `scrabble|move|X:Y:WORD`, where `X` and `Y` are coordinates, and `WORD` is string containing player's letter and letters from board, for example [scrabble&#124;move&#124;7:A:BRIDE](https://github.com/radosz99/radosz99/issues/new?title=scrabble%7Cmove%7C7%3AA%3ABRIDE&body=Just+push+%27Submit+new+issue%27+or+update+with+your+move.) if you want to create word `BRIDE` in 7th row starting from column A (RIDE is already on the board) and B is in player's letters.
 Number should go first if word is in a row (7:A) or second if word is in a column (A:7).
 For more details see [notation system](https://en.wikipedia.org/wiki/Scrabble#Notation_system) and examples in [cheater section](#cheater),
- - replacing letters - raise an issue with title `scrabble|replace|LETTERS`, where `LETTERS` is string of letters you want to replace, for example [scrabble&#124;replace&#124;LONALLBU](https://github.com/radosz99/radosz99/issues/new?title=scrabble%7Creplace%7CLONALLBU&body=Just+push+%27Submit+new+issue%27+or+update+with+your+move..)
+ - replacing letters - raise an issue with title `scrabble|replace|LETTERS`, where `LETTERS` is string of letters you want to replace, for example [scrabble&#124;replace&#124;UREESRU](https://github.com/radosz99/radosz99/issues/new?title=scrabble%7Creplace%7CUREESRU&body=Just+push+%27Submit+new+issue%27+or+update+with+your+move..)
 <p align="center">
 <img src="https://raw.githubusercontent.com/radosz99/radosz99/main/board.png" width=60% alt="Img"/>
 </p>